Nutrition for Flexibility: 8 Tips to Getting More Bendy

 6. Reduce Processed and Packaged Foods

 These substances are stressful for the body and cause the body to tighten up as it tries to process the 'Franken food.'
-You will notice that if you go away on vacation and eat out a lot, or eat a lot of 'snack' foods you will lose a lot of flexibility very quickly.
+You will notice that if you go away on vacation and eat out a lot, or eat a lot of 'snack' foods you will tend to lose a lot of flexibility very quickly.
 Minimize these foods.

 7. Appropriate Alcohol Use